Behavioral Interventions to Address Climate Change-Induced Salinization in Bangladesh

 Experimental Design

-A cluster randomised controlled trial (cRCT) conducted over 12 months in communities within Khulna, Bangladesh.
-The intervention combines two key elements designed to address identified financial and behavioural barriers:
+A cluster randomised controlled trial (cRCT) was conducted over 12 months in communities within Khulna, Bangladesh.
+The intervention combines two key elements designed to address identified financial and behavioral barriers:

 a.
-Households in treatment arms receive desalinated water, initially fully subsidised, with the subsidy gradually decreasing over the intervention period.
+Households in treatment arms receive desalinated water, fully subsidized. over the intervention period.

 b.
 The treatment group will also receive targeted information, including visual demonstrations of salinity risks using electrolyzers and visual cues/messages on water jars to reinforce awareness and nudge behaviour.